visgl/luma.gl/docs/api-guide/gpu/gpu-rendering.md

 A major feature of any GPU API is the ability to issue GPU draw calls. luma.gl has been designed to offer developers full control over draw calls as outlined below.

-## Tutorials

-The luma.gl documentation includes a series of tutorials that show how to render with the luma.gl API.
+Note that the luma.gl documentation includes a series of tutorials that explain how to render with the luma.gl API.

-## Drawing

 ### Creating a RenderPipeline